-Step 3: Written Grievance to Division Chair and Faculty Member
+Step 3: Written Grievance to Division Chair and Faculty Member comply with the resolution, if applicable, will be considered the same complaint and will be appealed to the chair.

 If all attempts at an informal resolution have failed, the student must submit in writing to the chair and the faculty member involved the complaint and a chronology of the attempts at resolution.
 The faculty member may choose to send the chair a written response to the complaint.